sllynn/do-ya-like-DAGs/README.md

 - If you're using containers or EC2 then port 8080 needs to be open to access the scheduler user interface

-- Install Miniconda (if not already available)
+- Install Miniconda (if Conda is not already available) from [here](https://docs.conda.io/en/latest/miniconda.html).

 - Use conda to create and activate a new airflow environment:
   - `conda create -n airflow python=3.7`